shussel/laravel-mongo-vue-stack/SETUP.md

 ./vendor/bin/sail test
 ```
-Set up your bash aliases so you can just type 'sail'.
+Set up your [.bash aliases](.bash aliases) so you can just type 'sail'.

 If something is not working at any step, rebuild your containers from the ground up with this.
 It will take a while but can clear up issues.
 ```